-If $(Q_{\pi} + Q_A)^2 =0$, the sum of two structures makes a QP-structure, which gives the compatibility condition with the Poisson structure and the Lie algebroid structure.
-In the homological function, the conditions is
+If $(Q_{\pi} + Q_A)^2 =0$, then the sum of two structures defines a QP-structure, which provides the compatibility condition between the Poisson structure and the Lie algebroid structure.
+In terms of the homological function, the conditions is equivalent to